TheRVAAccountant/fleet_resource_allocator/MENU_FIX_ANALYSIS.md

 # Menu Creation Issue - Root Cause Analysis and Fix

+## UPDATE: Real Issue Found

+After reviewing the actual spreadsheet screenshot, the problem is more fundamental than initially thought.
+Even the "Create Extended Menus" option wasn't appearing, which means the onOpen() function is failing very early.

+### The Real Problem

+1. **Google Apps Script Execution Context**: When onOpen() runs, it has limited time and permissions
+2. **File Loading Order**: Not all script files may be loaded when onOpen() executes
+3. **Function References**: Any menu item that references a non-existent function causes the entire menu creation to fail
+4. **Silent Failures**: Google Apps Script often fails silently in onOpen(), showing only partial results

+### Evidence from Screenshot

+The screenshot shows:
+- Only "Vehicle Assignment Tool" menu appears
+- No "Create Extended Menus" option
+- No "Delivery Pace" menu
+- This indicates onOpen() is failing after creating the first menu

 ## Problem Summary
 After modularization, only the "Vehicle Assignment Tool" menu was appearing, while other menus (Fleet Operations, Reports, Help) were not being created.